-Suspicious Activity-Suspicious activity is defined as "reported or observed activity and/or behavior that, based on an officer's training and experience, is believed to be indicative of intelligence gathering or preoperational planning related to terrorism, criminal, or other illicit intention."
-Examples of suspicious activity include surveillance, photography of facilities, site breach or physical intrusion, cyber attacks, testing of security, etc.
+Suspicious Activity-Suspicious activity is defined in the ISE-SAR Functional Standard (Version 1.5) as "observed behavior reasonably indicative of preoperational planning related to terrorism or other criminal activity."
+Examples of suspicious activity include surveillance, photography of sensitive infrastructure facilities, site breach or physical intrusion, cyber attacks, testing of security, etc.

-Suspicious Activity Reports-The observation and documentation of a suspicious activity.
-At the federal level, there are two types of SARs: 1) Information Sharing Environment SARs that pertain to terrorism information; and 2) Banking Secrecy Act SARs that pertain to suspicious banking activity and are required to be completed by financial institutions.
-Suspicious activity reports offer a standardized means for feeding information repositories or data analysis tools.
-Patterns identified during SAR data analysis may be investigated in coordination with the reporting agency and, if applicable, the state-designated fusion center.
-SARs are not intended to be used to track or record ongoing enforcement, intelligence, or investigatory activities, nor are they designed to support interagency calls for service.
+Suspicious Activity Report (SAR)-Official documentation of observed behavior reasonably indicative of preoperational planning related to terrorism or other criminal activity.
+Suspicious activity report (SAR) information offers a standardized means for feeding information repositories or data analysis tools.
+Patterns identified during SAR information analysis may be investigated in coordination with the reporting agency and, if applicable, a state or regional fusion center.
+SAR information is not intended to be used to track or record ongoing enforcement, intelligence, or investigatory activities, nor is it designed to support interagency calls for service.

-Terrorism Information-Consistent with Section 1016(a)(4) of IRTPA, all information relating to (a) the existence, organization, capabilities, plans, intentions, vulnerabilities, means of finance or materials support, or activities of foreign or international terrorist groups or individuals or of domestic groups or individuals involved in transnational terrorism, (b) threats posed by such groups or individuals to the United States, United States persons, or United States interests or to those interests of other nations, (c) communications of or by such groups or individuals, or (d) other groups or individuals reasonably believed to be assisting or associated with such groups or individuals.
+Terrorism Information-Consistent with Section 1016(a)(4) of IRTPA, all information relating to (a) the existence, organization, capabilities, plans, intentions, vulnerabilities, means of finance or materials support, or activities of foreign or international terrorist groups or individuals or of domestic groups or individuals involved in transnational terrorism; (b) threats posed by such groups or individuals to the United States, United States persons, or United States interests or to those interests of other nations; (c) communications of or by such groups or individuals; or (d) other groups or individuals reasonably believed to be assisting or associated with such groups or individuals.